Electromagnetic lock: Electrical requirements

 The power for an electromagnet lock is DC (direct current), around 5–6 W. The current is around 0.5 A when the voltage supply is 12 VDC and 0.25 A when using 24 VDC (varies between manufacturers and if there are one or two coils in the block).
 It is also recommended to verify that the magnetic lock carries the UL mark.
-Generally, the specification of the electromagnet lock is dual voltage of 12/24 VDC..
+Generally, the specification of the electromagnet lock is dual voltage of 12/24 VDC.
 If using a rectifier to convert AC power, a full wave bridge rectifier should be used.

-Application modes

-For safety purposes, electric locks and electric strikes can be designed to operate in one of two modes:

-Fail-safe – to protect people: The lock is released if power cuts off.

-Fail-secure (also known as non fail-safe) – to protect property: The lock remains closed if power cuts off.

-This type of lock has a cylinder, similar to those found in conventional locks.

-The cylinder makes it possible for the lock to remain secure, even if the power supply is cut off.

-Electromagnetic locks are usually fail-safe and must satisfy applicable fire regulations so as to be safe in emergency situations.
+Fail-safe vs fail-secure

+Electric locking devices can be either "fail safe" or "fail secure".
+A fail-secure locking device remains locked when power is lost.
+Fail-safe locking devices are unlocked when de-energized.
+Direct pull electromagnetic locks are inherently fail-safe.
+Typically the electromagnet portion of the lock is attached to the door frame and a mating armature plate is attached to the door.
+The two components are in contact when the door is closed.
+When the electromagnet is energized, a current passing through the electromagnet creates a magnetic flux that causes the armature plate to attract to the electromagnet, creating a locking action.
+Because the mating area of the electromagnet and armature is relatively large, the force created by the magnetic flux is strong enough to keep the door locked even under stress.